 Many investors would like to see their investments expand over time.
 Each investor’s portfolio needs will rely upon different variables such as risk exposure, time period, and investment level, to name a few.

-A company first needs to analyze its existing business portfolio to determine Next, the corporation must determine which companies are profitable.
-It must make long-term choices on growth and downsizing.
+A company first needs to analyze its existing business portfolio to determine its position.
+Next, the corporation must determine which companies are profitable.
+It must make long-term choices on portfolio growth and downsizing.

 Red Bull is a clear example of how a company portfolio can be skillfully handled.
 It sponsors extreme sporting competitions and competitors that are often overshadowed by big brands but popular with their consumer base or target market.